 Financing risk refers to the risk that the financing of the Group’s capital requirements and the refinancing of existing loans could become more difficult or more costly.
-This risk can be decreased by ensuring that maturity dates are evenly distributed over time, and that total short-term borrowings do not exceed available liquidity.
+This risk can be decreased by ensuring that maturities are evenly distributed over time, and that total short-term borrowings do not exceed available liquidity.
 Disregarding seasonal variations, net debt shall be long-term, according to the Financial Policy.
 The Group’s goals for long-term borrowings include an average time to maturity of at least two years, and an even distribution of maturities.
-A maximum of SEK 3,000m in long-term borrowings is normally allowed to mature in the next 12-month period.
-When Husqvarna assesses its refinancing risk, the maturity profile is adjusted for available unutilized committed credit facilities.
+A maximum of SEK 3,000m in borrowings, originally long-term, is normally allowed to mature in the next 12-month period.
+When Husqvarna Group assesses its refinancing risk, the maturity profile is adjusted for available unutilized committed credit facilities.

-In addition, seasonality in the cash flows is an important factor in the assessment of the financing risk.
-Consequently, Husqvarna always takes into account the fact that financial planning must include future seasonal fluctuations.
+In addition, seasonality in the cash flow is an important factor in the assessment of the financing risk.
+Consequently, Husqvarna Group always takes into account the fact that financial planning must include future seasonal fluctuations.

-|Maturity profile of loans and other financial instruments as of December 31, 2012 1)|
+|Future undiscounted cashflows of loans and other financial liabilities as of December 31, 2016 1)|

 |1) Please note that the table includes the forecast future nominal interest payment and, thus, does not correspond to the net book value in the balance sheet.|

-|2) For more detailed information on derivative contracts, see tabel under "Credit risk in financial activities" in Note 2 on page 72 in the Annual Report 2012.|
+|2) For more detailed information on derivative contracts, see table under "Credit risk in financial activities" in Note 19 in the Annual Report.|